 Overview

-Originally introduced in the 118th Congress and reintroduced in the 119th Congress, the Ag BIO Act would establish a cost-share grant program for the development of pilot and demonstration scale biorefineries in the U.S., streamline the program’s eligibility criteria, and clarify loan guarantee provisions under USDA’s existing Biorefinery, Renewable Chemical, and Biobased Products Manufacturing Assistance Program.
+The Ag BIO Act (H.R.
+3253/S. 2467) would establish a cost-share grant program for the development of pilot and demonstration scale biorefineries in the U.S., streamline the program’s eligibility criteria, and clarify loan guarantee provisions under USDA’s existing Biorefinery, Renewable Chemical, and Biobased Products Manufacturing Assistance Program.
 The U.S. has a shortage of pre-commercial scale biorefineries, which entrepreneurs need to research, develop, and bring new bioproducts to market.
 The lack of access to this critical infrastructure forces American entrepreneurs to look offshore when scaling their operations, weakening U.S. competitiveness in the growing biomanufacturing marketplace.

 The bill was reintroduced in the House of Representatives by Reps.
 Zach Nunn (R-IA) and Nikki Budzinski (D-IL) on May 7, 2025.
-The companion Senate legislation is pending reintroduction in the 119th Congress.
+The companion Senate legislation was reintroduced by Sens.
+Amy Klobuchar (D-MN) and Jerry Moran (R-KS) on July 24, 2025.

 What They Are Saying